This requires a bit of set up, so stick it out:

 So pre-history rinsed and repeated until those whose creativity and intellect wasn’t quashed as a rule.
 This eventually led to civilization.

 Suddenly, at least by evolutionary standards, the creative and curious found themselves much more able to thrive amidst a modicum of social order .
 Over a mere five-thousand years or so, the sudden explosion of creative intellects led to the most rapid state of innovation in history.
 We created cities.
 In those cities we created legal, political, and logistical structures.
 With the recognition of individual talent, we saw an eruption of science, art, philosophy, and all of the tools that would lead to our current modern age.

 So to recap:

--For roughly one hundred sixty million years of being mammals, we survived due to fear.
+-For roughly one hundred sixty million years of being mammals, we survived by fear.